berkaymizrak/Resume-Django-Web-App/README.md

 * **Docker** for continuous development server

+* Dump data comes with *"migrate"*.
+RunPython command is set for dump data.

 * **/\<slug>/** : (_views.special_links_) When entered name of images that are added to 'ImageSettings' to url, image returns in max screen size(javascript makes it) to user with layout of page(all meta and head).